 Thinking of visiting a lot of destinations on your travels?
 The best way from place to place could be by train.
-Here are some top tips for being train savvy overseas.
+Lauren Sutton tells us some top tips for saving money on international rail travel.

 Split your booking

 If you want to go from one country to another by train, you may find that the online booking systems cannot programme the request.
 It may say that you are simply unable to book trains to these destinations but don’t let that dishearten you.
 It is certainly possible but you may have to split your journey up into different sections.
 For example, if you want to go from Paris in France to Alicante in Spain, you may have to book one journey from Paris to Barcelona and then a separate train from Barcelona to Alicante.
 This can be time-consuming so set yourself an afternoon to get all of the booking sorted out and have your routes pre-planned before getting to the booking stage.

 Wait for all booking slots to be open